trueos/pcbsd/src-qt5/docs/update.rst

 software using any of the tools described in this chapter, you will automatically be notified whenever a newer version of software is available.

 The rest of this chapter demonstrates how to use the built-in graphical and command-line tools for managing software and upgrades.
 It also describes how to
-:ref:`Create Your Own PBI Repository` and :ref:`Create a Local Package Mirror`.
+:ref:`Create a Local Package Mirror`.

 .. index:: software
 .. _AppCafe®: